opengauss-mirror/docs/content/en/docs/BriefTutorial/java.md

 ## Loading the Driver<a name="section382241834912"></a>

 Before creating a database connection, you need to load the database driver class.
 The package location varies according to the driver class.
-The driver of openGauss JDBC is  **com.huawei.opengauss.jdbc.Driver**.
+The driver of openGauss JDBC is  **org.opengauss.Driver**.
 The URL prefix is  **jdbc:opengauss**.

 ## Connecting to a Database<a name="section1668914179142"></a>